On codimension one holomorphic distributions on compact toric orbifolds: Abstract

 \section{Abstract}

 The number of singularities, counted with multiplicity, of a generic codimension one holomorphic distribution on a compact toric orbifold is determined.
-As a consequence, we give the classification of regular distributions on rational normal scrolls and weighted projective spaces.
-Under certain conditions, we also prove that the singular set of a codimension one holomorphic foliation on a toric orbifold admits at least one irreducible component of codimension two, and we give a Darboux-Jouanolou type integrability theorem for codimension one holomorphic foliations.
-We illustrate our results with several examples.
+As a consequence, we provide a classification for regular distributions on rational normal scrolls and weighted projective spaces.
+Additionally, under specific conditions, we prove that the singular set of a codimension one holomorphic foliation on a compact toric orbifold admits at least one irreducible component of codimension two, and we also present a Darboux-Jouanolou type integrability theorem for codimension one holomorphic foliations.
+Our results are exemplified through various illustrative examples.